|

 On

-Feb.
-3-6 at the Michigan, The Comic Opera Guild presented La Vie Parisienne,
+February 3-6 at the Michigan, The Comic Opera Guild presented La Vie

-by Jacques Offenbach.
-On Feb.
-21, the Travel and Adventure Series of the
+Parisienne, by Jacques Offenbach.
+On February 21, the Travel and Adventure

-Ann Arbor Western Kiwanis presented Welcome, New Zealand, with
+Series of the Ann Arbor Western Kiwanis presented Welcome, New Zealand,